Anderson's Boogie Nights is an incredible film experience

 More goes on in Boogie Nights than in most movies of this genre (whatever that may be).
 It has more subplots than Pulp Fiction and more characters than any film out this year.
 Many characters appear in other films, but Boogie Nights actually focuses on the happenings of all the different people.
 Little Bill is disturbed because his wife (porn star Nina Hartley) keeps committing adultery, and not being too shy about it.
 In one scene, she displays her sexual talent in the driveway, surrounded by on-lookers.
 When Little Bill asks her what she is doing, she says, "Shut up Bill.
 You're embarrassing me."
 Reed Rothchild becomes one of Dirk's best friends, and he also becomes his sidekick in some of the porn films.
 Buck Swope has an entire subplot devoted to him, beginning with him as a country-loving stereo salesman to a loving hubsand.
 Due to his activity in the porn industry, however, Swope is prejudiced against in his future business deals.

 One of the most inventive and effective techniques used by Anderson is the change from the 70s to the 80s.
 During the 70s, the porn industry is done on film and shown in theaters.
 Jack Horner's dream is to make movies with actual stories to keep the audience in their seats once they have achieved their purpose for watching the film.
 The change to the 80s is done in one remarkable scene.
 During the New Year's Eve party, everybody is at Horner's house, and having a good time.
 Little Bill finds his wife with another man, and fet up with her adulterations, gets a gun from his car.
 He walks into the house, shoots his wife and her partner, walks into the living room with all the guests, and sticks the gun into his mouth.
 The transition from the disco, fun-loving 70s to the violent, disturbing 80s is very well executed.
 The movie shows both the good and bad of the porn industry.
-The behind the scenes view makes you wonder about the logistics of an actual shoot.
-For example do they hire cleaning services to clean up after a long day of shooting?
-Someone has to clean and maintain the on location shoots.

 Despite what may sound like a sex-filled drama, Boogie Nights cleverly manages to show us very little.
 In fact, what it does show us is done in such a way that it is more humorous than erotic.
 In one scene, the film expires and they have to change reels.
 Horner tells Dirk and Amber to pause while they reload.
 The conversation between Dirk and Amber at this moment is truly hilarious, and also makes us realize that sexual pleasure is more like this ("Does it feel good?") than in other films with sex scenes.
 The nudity is more explicit, showing full frontal nudity of both sexes.
 However, Anderson wisely waits till the very last shot (considered to be the "money shot") to show the audience Dirk's possession.
 Previously, Anderson relies on actor's expressions to display the impressive size of Dirk Diggler.
 In one of my favorite scenes, The Colonel asks to see it, and gets an awkward grin on his face, replying, "Thank you."
 Never leaving the actor's face during this moment, we are left to imagine... until the last scene, of course.